Speed of Sound for Hadronic and Quark Phases in a Magnetic Field: Introduction

 The paper is outlined as follows.
 In Sec.
-2 we derive from first principles the anisotropic wavelike equation from where the longitudinal and transverse SOS in the presence of a uniform magnetic field can be extracted.
+II we derive from first principles the anisotropic wavelike equation from where the longitudinal and transverse SOS in the presence of a uniform magnetic field can be extracted.
 We find that the anisotropic formulas relate the SOS with the stiffness of the anisotropic EOS in each corresponding direction.
+In Sec.
+III, we investigate the relevance of the LLL in the values of the SOS, showing that in the strong-field limit, when the particles are constrained to the LLL, while the transverse SOS approaches zero, the longitudinal component exceeds the conformal limit approaching the maximum value $c$.
 We then find in Sec.
-3 the corresponding SOS in a hadronic phase characterized by the non-linear Walecka (NLW) model first, and then in a dense quark-matter medium described by the MIT bag model.
+IV, the corresponding SOS for three possible inner density regions of hybrid stars characterized by three different phases: hadronic at low density, MDCDW phase at intermedium densities and free-quarks at higher density.
+From there, we analyze the entire profile for the SOS under those conditions emphasizing the role of the LLL in each phase.
 In Sec.
-IV, we analyze numerically the characteristics of the SOS in each phase and specifically we investigate how they depend on the magnetic field.
-We show that in the strong-field limit while the transverse speed of sound approaches zero, the longitudinal component exceeds the conformal limit approaching the maximum value $c$.
-In Sec.
-V, we summarize the paper's main results and point out some possible future directions.
-In Appendix A, the details of the strong-field limit calculation are exposed.
+V, we summarize the paper's main results.